glennjones/ml-numbers/README.md

 When tested against the <a href="https://en.wikipedia.org/wiki/MNIST_database">mnist dataset</a> it has an error rate of 7.48%.
 The html canvas drawing surface does not provide images with the same characteristics as hand drawn digits on paper, so the browser demo's error rate is a lot higher.
-The lesson I learned here, is that inputs for training have to the be the same as your observations for predictions.
+The lesson I learned here, is that inputs for training have to the be exactly the same as your observations for predictions.
 That the complexity is sometimes more in the preprocessing and standardisation of data.